carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

     **Remember to turn on this property** to follow up with this tutorial!

-Eventually we want to enable our main character to pick up the toy car and add it to the inventory.
+Eventually, we want to enable our main character to pick up the toy car and add it to the inventory.
 For that though, we need some more elements, so we'll get back to that later.
-For the moment, we'll just script a simple examine interaction, but we'll seize the opportunity to learn something new.
+For the moment, we'll just script a simple "examine" interaction, but we'll seize the opportunity to learn something new.

 Click the **Open in Script** icon that you can find on the prop line in the Popochiu dock to edit the prop script.
 If you skim through it, you will notice it's very similar to the script for a hotspot.
-This makes sense, since the interaction part is mostly the same.
+This makes sense since the interaction part is mostly the same.

 Our GUI dictates that the character examines the surroundings by clicking the right mouse button, so let's make our `_on_right_click()` function like this: